List of General Hospital characters introduced in the 1990s: Storylines

 Serena was born via surrogate mother Lucy Coe (Lynn Herring) when it was discovered that her mother Dominique was dying, but wanted to leave her husband Scott Baldwin (Kin Shriner) with a child.
 Lucy made Scott and Dominique's dream possible by carrying Serena until birth.
 Scott and Lucy named her Serena, after the Stanton family estate named Serenity.
 Soon after Serena's birth, Scott took her and fled to Canada to hide from the mob that was trying to steal the fortune that was left to Serena and him.

 In 1997, Scott returned to Port Charles without Serena, and at first believed that Lucy had kidnapped her.
 He soon realized he was wrong, though, and not long after was hit by a car, but that did not deter his search for his missing daughter.
-Danielle Ashley, Dominique's half-sister and Rex Stanton, their uncle were later revealed to have taken Serena, and planned to use her to gain access to her trust fund.
+Danielle Ashley, Dominique's half-sister, and Rex Stanton, their uncle, were later revealed to have taken Serena, and planned to use her to gain access to her trust fund.
 A worn-down Danielle ended up admitting the truth to Scott, and he was reunited with his daughter.
 Rex, however, pushed forward and made Scott look like an unfit father.
 His plan worked, and he gained custody of Serena, but Lucy married Rex to keep an eye on the little girl whom she had carried and loved.
 Rex was eventually forced to come clean with his deception, and he was arrested for his crimes.

 Serena was again reunited with Scott, and this time for good.
 Serena and Scott began to spend time with Eve Lambert, which caused Lucy to become extremely jealous.
 Lucy came up with a plan to gain back their attention by looking like a hero and siphoned the gas out of Eve's car, so she could rescue them when their car ran out of gas.
 Her plan backfired, however, when they were in an accident and Serena lost her eyesight.
 After a successful surgery, she regained her sight, and Serena was ecstatic when her parents, Scott and Lucy, eventually got married and adopted a baby girl they named Christina Baldwin.
 Unfortunately, Christina was taken by her biological mother, and her loss caused the end of Scott and Lucy's marriage.
-The tide turned and Serena was thrilled when Christina's biological mother Julie Devlin returned her to Scott and Lucy, after she found out that she was dying and could no longer care for Christina.
+The tide turned and Serena was thrilled when Christina's biological mother, Julie Devlin, returned her to Scott and Lucy after she (Julie) found out that she was dying and could no longer care for Christina.
 Later that year on Christmas Eve, Lucy married Kevin Collins and Serena was happy to gain an older sister named Olivia Locke.
 A few years later, Serena packed up her things and left with Lucy, Kevin, and Christina for Paris.

 In July 2017, Serena returns to Port Charles with the news that Lee Baldwin has died.
 Along with her parents, she mourns his death.